-- 106 The most important mycotoxins are highly toxic and carcinogenic aflatoxins.
-Aflatoxin B1 is considered 107 to be the most toxic mycotoxin. - 108 In principle, aflatoxins are only formed by specific fungal species, which favour certain plants, plant - 109 parts and growing conditions.
-For example, formation of aflatoxins may be initiated only after exposure - of the plant to unfavourable environmental conditions (e.g. drought or flooding).
-The geographical - 111 origin may have a marked impact on the extent of aflatoxin formation.
-Aflatoxin forming moulds prefer - elevated temperatures and humid conditions, so herbal substances originating from plants grown in - 113 (sub)tropical climates may show significantly higher levels of aflatoxins than those grown in cooler, - 114 drier climates.
-Formation of aflatoxins is also dependent on the pH of the material. - 115 The main producer organisms for aflatoxins are Aspergillus flavus and Aspergillus parasiticus.
-Generally - all plant parts are at risk of contamination by aflatoxins.
-However seeds, fruits, roots, and rhizomes - present a greater risk as they contain the best combination of nutrients for growth of the fungi. - 118 Furthermore, as A. flavus and A. parasiticus are soil borne this presents an added risk for roots and - 119 rhizomes.
-The presence of water is essential for both growth of micro-organisms and formation of - 120 aflatoxins; therefore the content of water is a critical parameter and testing of loss on drying or water - 121 content is crucial for dried herbal substances, preparations and HMPs. - 122 Some plant materials (e.g. liquorice root) may be contaminated by ochratoxin A. This toxin is produced - 123 by Aspergillus ochraceus, Penicillium verrucosum and some other species of Aspergillus and - 124 Penicillium.
-Ochratoxin A is nephrotoxic and carcinogenic. - 125 Aflatoxins and ochratoxin A are heat stable and soluble in hydro-alcoholic solvents.
-There is therefore a - 126 potential risk of carry-over of aflatoxins and ochratoxin A from the herbal substance to the herbal - 127 preparation or HMP which could lead to the presence of higher concentrations of aflatoxins in the - herbal preparation or HMP.
-This risk should be fully evaluated by validation of the extraction process of a herbal preparation.
+The most important mycotoxins are highly toxic and carcinogenic aflatoxins.
+Aflatoxin B1 is considered to be the most toxic mycotoxin.

+In principle, aflatoxins are only formed by specific fungal species, which favour certain plants, plant parts and growing conditions.
+The geographical origin may have a marked impact on the extent of aflatoxin formation because aflatoxin forming moulds prefer elevated temperatures and humid conditions.
+In general herbal substances originating from plants grown in (sub)tropical climates may show significantly higher levels of aflatoxins than those grown in cooler, drier climates.

+The main producer organisms for aflatoxins are Aspergillus flavus and Aspergillus parasiticus.
+Generally all plant parts are at risk of contamination by aflatoxins.
+However seeds, fruits, roots, and rhizomes present a greater risk as they contain the best combination of nutrients for growth of the fungi.
+Furthermore, as Aspergillus flavus and Aspergillus parasiticus are soil borne this presents an added risk for roots and rhizomes.
+The presence of water is essential for both growth of micro-organisms and formation of aflatoxins; therefore the content of water is a critical parameter and testing of loss on drying or water content is crucial for dried herbal substances, preparations and HMPs.

+Some plant materials (e.g. liquorice root) may be contaminated by ochratoxin A. This toxin is produced by Aspergillus ochraceus, Penicillium verrucosum and some other species of Aspergillus and Penicillium.
+Ochratoxin A is nephrotoxic and carcinogenic.

+Aflatoxins and ochratoxin A are heat stable and soluble in hydro-alcoholic solvents.
+There is therefore a potential risk of carry-over of aflatoxins and ochratoxin A from the herbal substance to the herbal preparation or HMP which could lead to the presence of higher concentrations of aflatoxins in the herbal preparation or HMP.

-130 2.1.
+2.1.
 Minimizing microbial contamination by prevention

-- 131 Microbial contamination originates from primary and secondary contamination.
-Primary contamination 132 is the naturally occurring microbial flora of the plant to be harvested.
-Secondary contamination is 133 caused by handling of the plant material (human intervention, equipment, buildings, air ventilation - 134 systems, and contamination during transportation).
-Minimising contamination with micro-organisms - and microbial toxins should be ensured ideally by monitoring and limiting both primary and secondary - 136 contamination, i.e. by prevention rather than by use of decontamination methods. - The herbal substance should be manufactured in compliance with good agricultural and collectionpractice (GACP) and, from the starting material onwards, the herbal preparation should be
+Microbial contamination originates from primary and secondary contamination.
+Primary contamination is the naturally occurring microbial flora of the plant to be harvested.
+Secondary contamination is caused by handling of the plant material (human intervention, equipment, buildings, air ventilation systems, and contamination during transportation).
+Minimising contamination with micro-organisms and microbial toxins should be ensured ideally by monitoring and limiting both primary and secondary contamination, i.e. by prevention rather than by use of decontamination methods.

-- 139 manufactured in compliance with good manufacturing practice (GMP).
-Some herbal substances/herbal - 140 preparations (e.g. certain essential oils) exhibit a certain degree of inherent antimicrobial activity.
-This - should not be used to justify a lack of compliance with GACP and GMP.
+According to EU legislation herbal substances are produced in compliance with good agricultural and collection practice (GACP) and, from the starting material onwards, herbal preparations are manufactured in compliance with good manufacturing practice (GMP), as set out in the EU guidelines to GMP (see table in Annex 7 to GMP part I and table 1 in GMP part II).
+Some herbal substances/herbal preparations (e.g. certain essential oils) exhibit a certain degree of inherent antimicrobial activity.
+This should not be used to justify a lack of compliance with GACP and GMP.